Jishnu2010/play-against-python-ai/README.md

 - You may need to install the modules
 - You obviously need Python :D
 - Install by: ```
-pip install chess
-pip install time
-pip install random
+pip install chesspip install timepip install random